 Prior to the GDPR, the EU’s 1995 Data Protection Directive allowed member nations to have their own breach-notification laws.
 Some countries had mandated breach notification, but their approaches differed.
 While the first year of the implementation of the GDPR should be considered a transition year, it is shown that many European countries and organisations are still in the transition phase.
 Making adjustments in enormous amounts of personal data and systems is a time-consuming process.

 The compliance is the company’s responsibility, therefore it is essential to still educate employees and raise awareness.
-The policies and procedures to data privacy are important as well as training to ensure employees understand their rights and obligations when handling the company’s data.
+The policies and procedures for data privacy are important as well as training to ensure employees understand their rights and obligations when handling the company’s data.

 The impact on recruitment is also important to make sure the company is asking only for necessary information in recruitment processes and in benefit forms.